How to Close a Savings Account: Complete Guide

 • You want to change from a brick-and-mortar bank to an online bank.

-• You aren’t happy with your bank’s customer service or some other aspect of banking.
+• You aren’t happy with your bank’s customer service.

 Why It’s Important to Close a Savings Account Properly

-Once you’ve decided to switch financial services or open a new savings account, it’s a good idea to go through all of the steps involved in closing your old savings account properly.
+Once you’ve decided you no longer want or need a certain bank account, it’s a good idea to go through all of the steps involved in properly closing that account, rather than just let it sit around unused.
+Here’s a look at some reasons why this is important.

 If you’ve signed up for direct deposit you don’t receive regularly — your yearly tax refund, for instance — you may forget you’ve done so.
 And if they one day make a deposit to a savings account you’re no longer using, you may not notice you received that payment.